kodebot/content.kodebot.github.io/automated-unit-testing-basics/introduction/introduction.md

 *provide pyramid example diagram*

-# 6. Testing algorithmic code
+# 6. Testing algorithm
 * state verification and result verification

+# 7. Testing non-algorithm
+This type of code can be
+* collaborate
+* delegate
+* orchestrate

+This type of code is very common object oriented design.